Bluetooth LE Connection Parameters

-The connection parameters are important for BLE communication because they affect the power consumption, the data transfer speed, and the stability of the connection.
-The connection parameters for a BLE connection are a set of parameters that determine when and how the central and peripheral in a link transmit data.
+The connection parameters affect the power consumption, the data transfer speed, and the stability of the connection.
 The parameters are exchanged when the central and peripheral initially connect.
 It is always the central that actually sets the connection parameters used, but the peripheral can send a connection parameter update request that the central can then accept or reject.
 The three different parameters are:

 Connection Interval